unicode-org/conformance/README.md

 3. After test executors are run, all resulting test output files are checked for correct structure.

+### Schema file directory structure
-Top level directory `schema` contains the following:
+The top level directory `schema` contains the following:

+* Python routines for checking these types of data.

+* A Python routine for validating the structure of the .json schema files.

 * One subdirectory for each component such as "collation".
 This contains schema .json files for generated tests, expected results, and test output structure.

-* Python routines for checking these types of data.

-* A Python routine for validating the structure of the .json schema files.

 ```
 $ ls schema/*.py